The early years

 Before Anderloni’s death, the company worked on a number of interesting projects overseas, first with Bristol, followed by the Spanish Pegaso and the American Hudson, and finally with Aston Martin and Lagonda (production took place in England by Mulliner and Tickford, under license of Touring).

-The famous Aston Martin DB4, the DB5 (famously driven by fictional character James Bond) and the DB6 were named after the one-time Aston Martin owner David Brown, who entrusted Touring Superleggera to design the company’s next generation GT, following the introduction of the successful DB2.
+The famous Aston Martin DB4 and the DB5 (famously driven by fictional character James Bond) were named after the one-time Aston Martin owner David Brown, who entrusted Touring Superleggera to design the company’s next generation GT, following the introduction of the successful DB2.
 The license agreement allowed Aston Martin to use the design and the Superleggera construction method at its Newton Pagnell plant against a license fee of £9 for each of the first 500 bodies and £5 for each further unit.

 Touring Superleggera’s fortunes started to decline as automobile manufacturers started to replace body-on-frame construction with monocoque construction.
 Carmakers began to build their own bodies in their production lines but were unable to produce fewer than a thousands units per year, so decided to assign body production to coachbuilders, who invested in additional manufacturing capacity as a result.
 Touring built a new plant in Nova Milanese, but market fluctuations upon its completion in 1962 resulted in the loss of contractors and the company was forced to wind-up operations in 1966, although it never formally declared bankruptcy.